- Oops!Something went wrong.Please try again later.

 Biden stayed in the Senate until 2009.
 At that point, Forbes says, he was making $169,300 a year.

-Promises to Keep: On Life and Politics earned Joe $71,000 in royalties and $9,500 for audio book rights, according to Forbes.
+Promises to Keep: On Life and Politics earned Biden $71,000 in royalties and $9,500 for audiobook rights, according to Forbes.

-Joe got a 30 percent raise when he became Vice President.
+Biden got a 30 percent raise when he became vice president.

-During his time in the White House, Joe earned an average of $225,000 a year, per Forbes.
+During his time in the White House, Biden earned an average of $225,000 a year, per Forbes.
 If you do the math, that adds up to $1.8 million as Obama's VP.

 He owns two homes.

-After leaving the White House, Joe took a job as the Benjamin Franklin Presidential Practice Professor at the University of Pennsylvania.
+After leaving the White House, Biden took a job as the Benjamin Franklin Presidential Practice Professor at the University of Pennsylvania.
 There, he made $775,000 according to Forbes.